 Best Rosé: Finca Nueva Rosado 2018, Rioja, Spain

 Contrary to popular belief, rosé isn’t just a warm-weather wine—in fact, many wine pros and enthusiasts drink it all year long.
 One of our current favorite regions for fun rosés is La Rioja in northern Spain, where the iconic red of the same name is produced.

-While there are many great and affordable Rioja rosés to choose from, the Finca Nueva stands out among the crowd, especially given its high score and accolades in Spain’s go-to wine guide, Guia Peñin, and the perfect balance struck between Tempranillo and Garnacha grapes (two of the main grape varieties that go into Rioja reds).
+While there are many great and affordable Rioja rosés to choose from, the Finca Nueva stands out among the crowd, especially given its perfect balance between Tempranillo and Garnacha grapes (two of the main grape varieties that go into Rioja reds).
 Finca Nueva’s 2018 Rosado is light in body, pale pink in color, and maintains a crisp dryness through its super-juicy berry and tropical fruit notes and inviting spiciness.

 Best Sweet: Sandeman 10-Year Aged Tawny Port